 One of the fiercest battles of the Second World War, the Battle of Kohima started on 4 April 1944, in which British and Indian troops fought against the Japanese offensive in the northeast of India.
-The Japanese were defeated.
+The Japanese were defeated which marked the beginning of the Allied push into Burma.

-- In 1944, during the height of the Second World War, the Japanese planned an incursion into India via Burma.
+- In 1944, during the height of the Second World War, the Japanese planned an incursion inito India via Burma.
 The plan was codenamed Operation U Go.

 - The plan was to attack the northeast of India through Burma.
 There was a British garrison at Kohima, today the capital of the state of Nagaland.
 The Japanese forces wished to attack the garrison and take Kohima after which they would take Assam and then march on to Delhi.